charlesxiang98/Blockchain-Network-Simulator/README.md

 # Blockchain-Network-Simulator
 This is a simple Blockchain Network Simulator.
-The creators are Jian Xiang, Fangqing Xu, YanLan Liang who are the Master students of Information Technology in Rutgers University.

-I still try to make the simulator more powerful and adaptive to the real world.
-Keep updating.

-Jian Xiang Graduate Student in Rutgers University